 InQUEERy Interactive Programs & Activities

-- Crossing the Line & Student Panel: In this, the presenters engage students in an activity called Crossing the Line and a student panel.
-Crossing the Line highlights contemporary information about LGBTQ+ people and issues by asking participants to move across a line in the middle of the room to express the answer they believe is correct.
-After each question, a brief facilitated discussion ensues that also includes information to better inform.
-The activity is followed by the presenters answering anonymous questions, followed by a Q&A session for the audience.
+- Crossing the Line: In this, the presenters engage students in an activity called Crossing the Line.
+Crossing the Line highlights contemporary information about LGBTQ+ rights and legislation by asking participants to move across a line in the middle of the room to express the answer they believe is correct.
+After each question, a brief facilitated discussion ensues that also includes information to be better inform.
+The activity is followed by a Q&A session for the audience.
 Estimated time: 60-90 minutes.

 - Gender this Stick Figure: This lighthearted and fun presentation educates on and deconstructs the gender binary.
 The presenters will have two stick figures, without any markings.
 The participants will be asked to provide descriptive suggestions that define each stick figure such as hair, tops, bottoms, accessories, job, identities, etc. The presenters will then deconstruct the process of gendering the stick figures, show that the gender binary is strong and present in society, and how that is challenging to many.
 Difficult and uncommon terminology will be defined and explained, which gives the presentation a deeper meaning.
 60-90 minutes.